sergegithub22/guessing-game/README.md

 # Guessing random number.
-Little game. (coming soon)
+Little game.
+Alfa-ver
 In this game you have to guess a number which was given randomly. v0.1

 ### Rules: